 If you therefore find that opening a patient’s record is taking a considerably longer than it should, have a look at all your local protocols and ensure that they are not triggered automatically by patient record retrieval and are not filtered or include large or deleted reports.
 We have assisted a number of practices with this and once they have disabled/deleted this local protocol, the speed of patient record retrieval has improved dramatically for them.

 We recommend to practices that they disable any system-wide and unused local templates/protocols/alerts/views that are no longer used.
 This can sometimes help a little and can also ensure that your staff do not accidently use an old outdated local produced template.
+This is all part of the annual housekeeping that we advise practices to complete.

+Some practices have also benefited from having a high memory client enabled by SystmOne or by reinstalling SystmOne on their desktops.
 If you have any ongoing slowdown issues, please of course let us know and we can look in to things as needed.

 Myth: “Ardens will not migrate from Read codes to SNOMED CT”